 Your Child’s First Visit to the Orthodontist

-Visiting the orthodontist probably isn’t your 7-year-old’s idea of a fun outing, but that doesn’t mean it has to be scary!
-Here at Armbrecht & Wierenga Orthodontics, our staff works with children of all ages every day, and we do everything we can to make their time in the orthodontic chair as comfortable and engaging as possible.
+Visiting the orthodontist probably isn’t your child’s idea of a fun outing, but that doesn’t mean it has to be scary!
+Our staff works with children of all ages every day, and we do everything we can to make their time in the orthodontic chair as comfortable and engaging as possible.
 We will let you and your child know what we’re doing as we go, and if orthodontic issues are diagnosed, we will help both of you understand the treatment plan we prescribe.

 If your child is around the age of 7, and especially if you’re already noticing spacing problems or issues with your child’s bite or jaw, we encourage you to schedule an evaluation with us today to determine if early orthodontic treatment might be beneficial.